presidoeokuguni/learning-hybrid-IT-Infrastructure/index.md

 I'm a tech-driven problem solver, currently completing the **Technology Support Professional Program** at **BCIT**, specializing in **Network and Systems Administration**.
 <br><br>

-This site showcases my learning journey, personal projects, and knowledge base all built around my passion for IT support, cybersecurity, and cloud infrastructure.
+I am using this space to showcase my learning journey, personal projects, and knowledge base all built around my passion for IT support, cybersecurity, and cloud infrastructure.
-</br></br>
 <br><br>

 **Capstone Project**